awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

    + [Open AWS Explorer](#key-tasks-open-explorer), if it isn't already open, and then choose **Show Options Menu** \(the settings icon\)\.
 Then choose **AWS Connection Settings**, **All Credentials**, **Edit AWS Credential file\(s\)**\.
 ![\[Choosing the Edit AWS Credential files command\]](http://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/)

-1. In the file, completely delete the [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) \(including the named profile's name, access key ID, and secret access key\) for the connection that you want to delete\.
+1. In the file, completely delete the [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) \(specifying access keys or AWS SSO key\-value pairs\) for the connection that you want to delete\.

 1. Save and then close the file\.
 The AWS Toolkit for JetBrains removes the deleted connection from the **AWS Connection Settings** menu in both the status bar and in **AWS Explorer**\.